 An elephant thigh tattoo is an excellent choice for guys who want a larger, more detailed piece that they can easily cover with clothes.
 The shape of your thigh makes it ideal for both a front-facing elephant head or side profile design.
 Plus, your thigh is one of the least painful places on your body to be tattooed.

-Elephants are associated with success and removing obstacles, so your feet are the ideal placement for an elephant tattoo.
+Elephants are associated with success and removing obstacles, so your feet are the ideal placement for an elephant foot tattoo.
 This inking reminds you to keep putting one foot in front of the other as you walk toward your goals and provides you with a clear path forward.
 You could also put an elephant family tattoo on your feet, as this symbolizes family being the foundation of your life

-Because elephants are associated with strength, having an elephant tattoo on your back – where you carry your heaviest burdens – has become a popular choice with many men.
+Because elephants are associated with strength, having an elephant tattoo on your back – where you carry your heaviest burdens – has become a popular back tattoo choice with many men.
 And when it comes to larger elephant tattoos, your back is an ideal placement.
 That is because it provides the artist with a wide and smooth canvas to create a stand-out piece with plenty of details.
 However, bear in mind that you won’t be able to see your tattoo without the aid of mirrors.

 20. Elephant Skull Tattoo

-One of the most badass options for an elephant tattoo is an elephant skull.
+One of the most badass options for an elephant tattoo is an elephant skull tattoo.
 Cool, intimidating, and masculine with its oversized curved tusks, this type of inking also has a mysterious quality.
 Like other skull tattoos, an elephant skull doesn’t necessarily represent death.
 Instead, it represents having no fear of mortality.